ShuTingY/CS3219_OTOT_TaskD/README.md

 ### Create a topic

-To create a topic named `events`, open another terminal window and type:
+To create a topic named `channel`, open another terminal window and type:

-`bash runscript.sh create events`
+`bash runscript.sh create channel`

-You can also create topics other than `events` by changing the topic name in the command.
+You can also create topics other than `channel` by changing the topic name in the command.

 ### Subscribe to the topic

 To subscribe to the topic we have just created, run:

-`bash runscript.sh  sub events`
+`bash runscript.sh sub channel`

 You can also subscribe to another topic.